 We are now a Real Living Wage employer

-Edge45 are proud to announce that we are now a Real Living Wage employer.
+Edge45® is proud to announce that it is now a Real Living Wage employer.

 “But the Living Wage is compulsory” we hear you cry… well, yes that is partly true: